Imagine what your family's life would be like if you or your

 dependents you may decide to reduce your cover.

-Review your life insurance policies every time your income
+Review your policies every time your income or your personal

 Switching life insurance cover

-If you decide to swwitch your life insurance cover to a
+If you decide to switch your cover to a different insurer, don't

 - Level of cover - will you be recieving the